PDAL/PDAL/doc/stages/filters.fps.rst

-    :ref:`filters.sample` produces a similar result, but while ``filters.sample`` allows us to target a desired separation of points via the ``radius`` parameter at the expense of knowing the number of points in the output, ``filters.farthestpointsampling`` allows us to specify exactly the number of output points at the expense of knowing beforehand the spacing between points.
+    :ref:`filters.sample` produces a similar result, but while ``filters.sample`` allows us to target a desired separation of points via the ``radius`` parameter at the expense of knowing the number of points in the output, ``filters.fps`` allows us to specify exactly the number of output points at the expense of knowing beforehand the spacing between points.

 .. embed::